 One of my recipes called for seasoned bread crumbs.
 I almost died of shock for what they wanted for bread crumbs so I decided to go home and pull all the heels and dregs out of the bread box and make my own.
 Just layed then on a cookie sheet, brushed with olive oil and sprinkled with Italian seasonings.
 I dried them for about 30 minutes at 300 degrees turning once.
 I then ground them up in my food processor and will store in the freezer.

 My first freezer meal was Chicken packets.
 My kids love this meal.
 Simple, creamy and wrapped in dough.
 Kids love this.
 The book I got the recipe from and use for a lot of my freezer meals is an oldie.
-This pic is from Amazon but I see this cookbook at the library all the time so check it out for free.
-We love free!
+This pic is from Amazon but I see this cookbook at the library too.

 I modify the recipe to add less salt and double to freeze half for later.
 Here is my double recipe.

 4 c. cooked chopped chicken 2 tbl. milk

 6 oz. softened cream cheese salt and pepper to taste

 2 tbl. chopped chives 2 packages low fat crescent rolls (2 more when you cook the 2nd